Frequently Asked Questions

 Q: What are the kinetic models being specified by the different fit options?

-Q: Does RIANA fit perform protein level curve fitting?
+Q: Does RIANA perform protein-level curve fitting?

 Q: How do I retrieve half-life information on the peptide and protein?